 Vancouver to Shuswap

-The drive from the Vancouver area to Salmon Arm will take about 5.5 hours, without stops.
-It’s a quick easy route along the Trans Canada Highway 1 to Hope.
+The drive from the Vancouver area to Salmon Arm will take about 5.5 hours without stops.
+It’s a quick and easy route along the Trans-Canada Highway 1 to Hope.
 Then head north up Highway 5, over the Coquihalla Summit to Merritt.
-Merritt is the halfway point and a good choice to stop for something to eat or a coffee.
+Merritt is the halfway point and a good place to stop for a bite to eat or a cup of coffee.

 The route from Merritt continues north on Highway 5 to Kamloops.
 At the junction of Highway 5 and the Trans Canada Highway, head east to the Shuswap Lake area.